doctrine/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

 Pessimistic Locking
 ~~~~~~~~~~~~~~~~~~~

-Doctrine MongoDB ODM supports Pessimistic Locking.
+Doctrine MongoDB ODM also supports pessimistic locking via a configurable ``lock`` field.
-There is no native MongoDB support for pessimistic locking.
+This functionality is implemented entirely by Doctrine; MongoDB has no native support for pessimistic locking.
-The Doctrine implementation uses a ``lock`` field, that you have to configure if you wish to use pessimistic locking.

-Document configuration
+Document Configuration
 ^^^^^^^^^^^^^^^^^^^^^^

-For pessimistic locking to work, a lock field must be configured.
+Pessimistic locking requires a document to designate a lock field using the ``int`` type:
-The lock field must be of type ``int``.
-You designate a lock field in a document as follows.

 .. configuration-block::